riscv-verification/RVVI/README.md

 -----
-## The common Virtual Periherals used in the test bench - RVVI-VPI
+## The common Virtual Peripherals used in the test bench - RVVI-VPI

 When testing a processor there are components needed in the test bench to interact with the processor - for example a virtual UART to print information